Gartner Usage Policy

-- You may also use Analyst Inquiry for basic technology reviews of business-related documents up to 20 pages in length.
+- Document reviews such as basic technology reviews of business-related documents (up to 20 pages)

 George (Licensed User) is working with a group of colleagues, all of whom have Advisor-level licenses for Industry Advisory Services.
 They are launching a project related to gaining a competitive edge in the global manufacturing market.
 In preparation for the launch, George would like to schedule an Analyst Inquiry call with an Industry Advisory Analyst to better understand the key issues.
 This is an acceptable use of Analyst Inquiry, as all participants have an Advisor-level license for Industry Advisory Services.

 Dawn (Licensed User) subscribes to the IT Leadership Team solution, and her company has designated her as the Leader Licensed User.
 She and her IT Leadership Team Members are assessing a potential vendor and need to speak to a Gartner Analyst regarding the vendor selection process.
 As the Leader, Dawn schedules the Analyst Inquiry call for herself and the IT Leadership Team Members.
 This is an acceptable use of Analyst Inquiry, as all the participants subscribe to the IT Leadership Team license (i.e., Leader and Member(s)).